What can I recycle in my blue bin?

 Why can I only recycle plastic bottles and not all types of plastic?

-Plastic bottles are mainly made from Polyethylene Terephthalate (PET) and High Density Polyethylene (HDPE).
+Plastic bottles are mainly made from Polyethylene Terephthalate (PET) - Type 1 Plastic and High Density Polyethylene (HDPE) - Type 2 plastic.
 They are produced and used in large volumes and there are established end markets allowing plastic bottles to be easily recycled.

 Why can't I recycle Tetra-Pak in the blue bin?

-Tetra-Pak is packaging used to store liquid food and drinks (e.g. juice and milk cartons).
+Tetra-Pak is packaging used to store liquid food and drinks (e.g. juice and milk cartons, soup).
 They are made from layers of cardboard, plastic and foil.
-At present the Materials Reclamation Facility at Blochairn cannot separate this material from the other materials collected within the blue bin.
-Tetra-Pak recycling bins are located at the council's four recycling centres and are uplifted separately by our re-processing partner.
+At present the Materials Recovery Facility at Blochairn cannot separate this material from the other materials collected within the blue bin.
+Tetra-Pak recycling bins are located at the council's four household waste recycling centres and are uplifted separately by our re-processing partner.

 Will more material be collected in the blue bin in the future?